 - their options?

 - what they’ve got to lose?

 Do you know someone who is abusive?
-Refer them to a state-certified Batterers Intervention Program.
+Refer them to a state-certified Violence Intervention Program.